-To better understand the future for this property, it helps to understand the past.
+To better understand the future of this property, it helps to understand the past.
 The Pensacola Amtrak station was a part of Amtrak’s Sunset Limited route, which once offered passenger rail service from Los Angeles to Jacksonville including a stop in Pensacola.
 When the highly destructive and costly Hurricane Katrina made landfall in 2005 it destroyed the tracks along the gulf coast.
-As a result of the hurricane, the Pensacola Amtrak station was one of thirteen Amtrak stations in Florida that was taken out of service.
-Rail service was eventually restored to New Orleans, however that is now the end of the Sunset Limited route.
-Pensacola’s iconic red brick Amtrak Station has been siting vacant for 10 years.
+As a result of the hurricane, the Pensacola Amtrak station was one of thirteen Amtrak stations in Florida that were taken out of service.
+Rail service was eventually restored to New Orleans, however, that is now the end of the Sunset Limited route.
+Pensacola’s iconic red brick Amtrak Station has been sitting vacant for 10 years.

 At present, the rumored interest of restoring service to the Pensacola Amtrak Station may become a reality.
 Restored service would have a positive impact on the surrounding real estate market, as well as the surrounding neighborhoods.
 When a trial run took place with an Amtrak inspection train last month the community, local and state elected officials, and business leaders showed a strong turnout in support of the revamped service.

 The trial run was from New Orleans to Jacksonville, which included a stop in Pensacola on February 19.
 Officials involved in the test run have stated that “re-establishing passenger rail service along the Gulf Coast within three to five years is a very realistic estimate.”
 If the Sunset Limited Route was restored it would run three days a week from New Orleans to Los Angeles.